The 'Camping' Teaser Trailer Spotlights Jennifer Garner's Amazing Comedy Skills

-The 'Camping' Teaser Trailer Reveals Spotlights Jennifer Garner's Comedic Skills In Her Return To TV — VIDEO
+The 'Camping' Teaser Trailer Spotlights Jennifer Garner's Comedic Skills In Her Return To TV — VIDEO

 Premiering on October 14, the show "follows a group of old friends as they arrive at the underwhelming Brown Bear Lake campsite to celebrate a landmark birthday, sparking heightened emotions, latent tensions (sexual and otherwise) and memories they’d rather forget," according to an HBO press release.
 What could possible go wrong?